FOR IMMEDIATE RELEASE:

 Manhattan, Kan. –Approximately 600 attendees with diverse water interests were encouraged at the Governor’s Conference on the Future of Water in Kansas to keep pushing forward with implementation efforts for accomplishing regional priorities within the Long Term Vision for the Future of Water Supply in Kansas to ensure our state’s water future.

 Attendees heard updates on water resource statuses and continued implementation of the Vision as well as areas of concern throughout the state.
 Progress continues to be made through local, state and federal efforts to implement conservation practices to improve water quality and decrease reservoir sedimentation but much work still remains.
-To date 164 failing streambanks have been stabilized but more than 600 still need to be addressed.
+To date 185 failing streambanks have been stabilized but nearly 700 still need to be addressed in priority watersheds.
 Reservoirs within Kansas continue to lose storage due to sedimentation.
-In regards to the groundwater they heard how an expanded Index Well network continues to provide valuable real-time data on conditions to help lead to better water management decisions.
-The Sheridan 6 Local Enhanced Management Area (LEMA) is having positive impacts on water conservation efforts in the region and Water Conservation Areas continue to be established across Kansas.
-However, current enrollment only accounts for 0.4 percent of all acres where these water conservation and planning tools can be utilized statewide.
+There are now 10 Water Technology Farms across the state demonstrating how producers can maintain their bottom line while reducing water use.
+More progress needs to be made to reduce water use as groundwater levels continue to fall in the Ogallala Aquifer.

 Tomorrow will build on Vision implementation and water management and policy discussions from the previous day with technical presentations, posters and talks.
 Graduate and undergraduate students will present their research.

-The Governor’s Conference on the Future of Water in Kansas is hosted by the KWO, Kansas Water Resource Institute/K-State and the Kansas Geological Survey/KU.
+The Governor’s Conference on the Future of Water in Kansas is hosted by the KWO, K-State /Kansas Water Resource Institute.
 Major sponsors for the event include Black & Veatch, Burns & McDonnell and Great Lakes Dredge & Dock.

 # # #